 For example, relational databases reduce data mismatches, whereas ETL pipelines clean and harmonize raw data from multiple sources.
 Master Data Management (MDM) consolidates key entities such as ‘customers’ or ‘products’ into the golden hour to create a single source of truth across platforms.

-Another important aspect is metadata-driven governance, which tracks the source and versioning to maintain consistency even if data keeps changing.
+Another important aspect is metadata-driven governance, which tracks the source and versioning to maintain consistency even if the data keeps changing.

 Technologies such as Apache Atlas give users clear visualizations of how data moves and changes.
 In contrast, versioned data lakes such as Delta Lakes help return to previous versions in case of errors.
 Through unified data access layers and APIs, users always interact with accurate and consistent information.

-• Scalability and Flexibility
+Scalability and Optimization

 A well-designed data architecture achieves scalability while maintaining flexibility through modularity, dynamic resource allocation, and distributed systems.
-Data platforms such as Apache Kafka and Hadoop and cloud-native solutions such as AWS Redshift or Google BigQuery help distribute workloads across servers.
+Data platforms such as Apache Kafka and Hadoop, and cloud-native solutions such as AWS Redshift or Google BigQuery, help distribute workloads across servers.

 Batch and stream processing frameworks such as Apache Spark allow workloads to scale linearly, adding more processing nodes in response to high-volume data scenarios.

-• Enhanced Data Security and Compliance
+Enhanced Data Security and Compliance

 Access control models such as RBAC and ABAC ensure datasets are only accessible based on roles and attributes.
 They use integrated intrusion detection systems and environment segregation to quickly thwart unauthorized access.

 Tools such as Apache Atlas or Microsoft Purview ensure all processes and frameworks comply with GDPR, HIPAA, and CCPA regulations.
 These tools give you complete information on data lineage and help in auditing the trail of data.
-Automated lifecycle management enforces data deletion to ensure you meet standards such as GDPR’s 'right to be forgotten.'
+Automated lifecycle management enforces data deletion to ensure you meet standards such as GDPR’s 'right to be forgotten.

-• Support for Advanced Analytics and AI
+Support for Advanced Analytics and AI

 Advanced analytics and AI require a unified, scalable framework that manages structured, semi-structured, and unstructured data.